 - A combination of all the above

-For sake of convenience, let us assume the company decides to fund the capex partly through internal accruals and also file for an IPO.
+For convenience, let us assume the company decides to fund the CAPEX partly through internal accruals and files for an IPO.
 When a company files for an IPO, they have to offer their shares to the general public.
-The general public will subscribe to the shares (i.e if they want to) by paying a certain price.
+The general public will subscribe to the shares (i.e. if they want to) by paying a certain price.
 Now, because the company is offering the shares for the first time to the public, it is called the “Initial Public Offer’.

-We are now at a very crucial juncture, where a few questions needs to be answered..
+We are now at a very crucial juncture, where a few questions need to be answered.

 - Why did they not file for the IPO when they were in Series A, B and C situation?

-- What do the general public look for before they subscribe to the IPO?
+- What does the general public look for before they subscribe to the IPO?

 - How does the IPO process evolve?

-- Who are the financial intermediaries involved in the IPO markets?
+- Which of the financial intermediaries involved in the IPO markets?

 - What happens after the company goes public?

-In the following chapter we will address each of the above questions plus more, and we will also give you more insights to the IPO Market.
-For now, hopefully you should have developed a sense of how a successful company evolves before they come out to the public to offer their shares.
+In the following chapter, we will address each of the above questions plus more, and we will also give you more insights into the IPO Market.
+For now, hopefully, you should have developed a sense of how a successful company evolves before they come out to the public to offer their shares.

-The purpose of this chapter is to just give you a sense of completeness when one thinks about an IPO.
+This chapter aims to give you a sense of completeness when one thinks about an IPO.

 Key takeaways from this chapter

-- Angel investors take maximum risk.
-They take in as much risk as the promoter
+- Angel investors take the maximum risk.
+They take in as much risk as the promoter.

 - Angel’s invest relatively a small amount of capital

-- A face value is simply a denominator to indicate how much one share is originally worth
+- Face value is simply a denominator to indicate how much one share is originally worth.

-- Authorized shares of the company is the total number of shares that are available with the company
+- Authorized shares of the company are the total number of shares that are available with the company.

 - The shares distributed from the authorized shares are called the issued shares.
 Issued shares are always a subset of authorized shares.

-- Venture Capitalists invest at an early stage in business; they do not take as much risk as Angel investors.
-The quantum of investments by a VC is usually somewhere in between an angel and private equity investment
+- Venture Capitalists invest at an early stage in business; they do not risk Angel investors.
+The quantum of investments by a VC is usually somewhere in between an angel and private equity investment.

-- Typical PE investors would like to deploy their own people on the board of the investee company to ensure business moves in the right direction
+- Typical PE investors would like to deploy their own people on the investee company’s board to ensure business moves in the right direction.

-- An IPO is a process by means of which a company can raise fund.
-The funds raised can be for any valid reason – for CAPEX, restructuring debt, rewarding shareholders etc
+- An IPO is a process using which a company can raise fund.
+The funds raised can be for any valid reason – for CAPEX, restructuring debt, rewarding shareholders, etc